causaest/onrbooks/rbooks-online-main.md

 18. R Markdown Cookbook, by Yihui Xie, Christophe Dervieux, and Emily Riederer: https://bookdown.org/yihui/rmarkdown-cookbook/

-A book that provides practical and relatively short examples to show the interesting and useful usage of R Markdown.
+This book was created by drawing together popular posts from Stack Overflow and other online resources (such as blog posts or tutorials) to provide up-to-date solutions for everyday queries that users commonly make about the usage of R Markdown.
+It provides practical and relatively short examples, divided into topics for easier navigation.
+A gem.

 19. R Markdown: The Definitive Guide, by Yihui Xie, Joseph J. Allaire, and Garrett Grolemund: https://bookdown.org/yihui/rmarkdown/

-A book that serves as a reference book about R Markdown.
+This book serves as a reference book about R Markdown, with lost of technical details.
+The "How to read this book" section is one of the best I've read.

 20. R Packages (2nd Ed.), by Hadley Wickham and Jennifer Bryan: https://r-pkgs.org/

-A book that teaches how to create an R package, the fundamental unit of shareable, reusable, and reproducible R code.
+A book that teaches how to create an R package, "the fundamental unit of shareable, reusable, and reproducible R code".
+The first chapter runs through the development of a small toy package, which is a great idea; however, this toy package is a rather dull example.

 21. Statistical Inference via Data Science: A ModernDive into R and the Tidyverse, by Chester Ismay and Albert Y. Kim: https://moderndive.com/